rajach-1854-11/North-Star/README.md

 Create a .env file from the .env.example and add your API keys.

+- Set `EMBED_DIM` to match the dense embedding model (defaults to 1024 for BGE-M3).
+All Qdrant collections must use this dimension.
+- Qdrant collections follow the pattern `tenant__project`.
+Ensure keyword payload indexes exist for `tenant_id`, `project_id`, and `project_key` to keep hybrid filters fast.
+The backend auto-checks these during startup.

 Run docker-compose up -d --build.# North-Star
 An agentic AI platform for large tech enterprises to intelligently staff projects, accelerate onboarding, and build a real-time map of their engineering talent.
 Built for the FutureStack'25 Hackathon.